18F/handbook/_pages/how-we-work/tools/slack.md

 ## The public

-18F has specific channels in Slack that are open to the public.
+TTS has specific channels in Slack that are open to the public.
 These channels end with `-public` to signify a channel the public can join.
 Treat these channels like you would a town hall or other type of public meeting.
 Members of the public must also comply with GSA standards and the [18F Code of Conduct](/code-of-conduct).

 ### Invite a member of the public to Slack